Table of Contents

-If possible, discontinue running and walks on uneven ground for a short while until the muscle has been rehabilitated and the hip is stabilized.
-If you have to sit with your legs together for long periods, as when driving or in a conference, use the vapo-coolant patch in the section below.
+If possible, discontinue running and walking on uneven ground for a short while until the muscle has been rehabilitated and the hip is stabilized.
+If you have to sit with your legs together for long periods, such as when driving or at a conference, use the vapo-coolant patch in the section below.

 Obese clients benefit from weight loss and light exercise.
-Some clients have taken on exercise that is too intense or shifts from one leg to another, aggravating the condition.
+Some clients have taken on too intense exercise or activity that shifts from one leg to another, aggravating the condition.
 Cycling and stair climber machines are particularly aggravating.

 Avoid sleeping on your side.
 This presses into the trigger point with moderate pressure, which activates the pattern so that its referral pattern is difficult to release without getting up and moving around for a while.